devzakir/devzakir/README.md

 You can see what I am currently up to on [ZakirHossen.com](https://zakirhossen.com).

 ## 🎮 Check out some stuff about me
-- 🔭 I’m currently working on making online courses.
+- 🔭 I’m currently working on @echotemplate and @codeshikhi .
-- 🌱 I’m currently learning Vue.js V3
+- 🌱 I’m currently learning Tailwind CSS and Docker
-- 👯 I’m looking to collaborate on Youtube
+- 👯 I’m creating videos for my [Youtube Channel](https://youtube.com/zakirhossen)
 - 💬 Ask me about my online courses
 - 📫 How to reach me: [Facebook](https://facebook.com/devzakir)
 - ⚡ Fun fact: My perfect day would start with excersize and end with tomorrow planning.

 ## 📬 Get in touch
 - Personal Portfolio: [ZakirHossen.com](https://zakirhossen.com)
 - LinkedIn: [Linkedin Profile](https://linkedin.com/in/devzakir)
 - Facebook: [Facebook Profile](https://facebook.com/devzakir)